 MOCMI’s team performs bi-weekly shoreline and underwater surveys to collect and document discarded fishing line and other fishing debris.
 The data obtained will be used to measure the program’s success over time.

-For more information or to have a bin installed in your area, email Dustin at dustin@mocmarineinstitute.org.
+For more information or to have a bin installed in your area, email Dustin at dustin(at)mocmarineinstitute.org.